pykong/YubiGuard/README.md

 - added key event listener, replacing triggering via external script over zmq
 - added settings.ini to grant user to customize time out and triggering key combination
 - eliminated minor bugs which led to laggy or unreliable unlocking

+### v 0.7
+- switched back from KeyEventListener to ZmqListener, as the former interfered with YubiKey release